Special Needs and Assisting Disabled Children

 50+

-The special needs project in Tanzania is a great way for compassionate and caring individuals to support disabled children across the country.
-In this project, the volunteers are expected to assist professionals in the centers or work first handedly with the children who have learning
+The special needs project in Tanzania is a great way for compassionate and caring individuals to support disabled children.
+In this project, the volunteers are expected to assist professionals and the staff in the centers or work first-handedly with the children who have learning disabilities.
+These ...

-Teacher challenges such as a lack of trained staff, a negative cultural perception toward disabilities, and a lack of relevant information and training for various special needs cases.
+The challenges in the special needs centers are such as a lack of trained staff, a negative cultural perception by the community towards disabilities, and a lack of relevant information and training for various special needs cases.

+The project involves work.
 This program welcomes everyone to volunteer, especially those with medical experience or a professional background in special needs care.
 It is a very crucial project as there is an inadequacy of facilities and materials necessary for appropriate service provision in education, treatment and care.
-There are othing with special needs children in a supporting role; you will be observing, participating in assisting and nursing, assisting in the workload, as well as fun and games for the children’s play time.
+You will be working with special needs children in a supporting role; you will be observing, participating in assisting and nursing, assisting in the workload, as well as fun and games for the children’s play time.
 It is better to approach this project with limited or no expectations, as these centers have different conditions than what you may be used to.
 Any activity can be assigned to any volunteer.
 Expect to be proactive and prompt.

 Limit your expectations, the work is fulfilling but not easy as our conditions in Africa derive unique approaches to everything.
 The centers are underfunded and not well equipped to cater to all the needs that the special needs children require.
 We encourage you to embrace the norms and be a part of the change and ensure the locals learn from you as well.